lacrypta/nomad-old/tokens.md

             "id": <TOKEN_ID>,              // UUIDv4 --- a random ID to associate to this output
-            "commitment": <COMMITMENT>,    // SHA-256 of NONCE --- public commitment to the value of NONCE "secret": <SECRET>,            // Encrypt(DESTINATION, NONCE) --- private revelation of the value of NONCE "destination": <DESTINATION>,  // PubKey --- the PubKey of the output's destination, "quantity": <QUANTITY>         // INT --- a number representing the amount sent of the Token in question },
+            "commitment": <COMMITMENT>,    // SHA-256 of NONCE --- public commitment to the value of NONCE "secret": <SECRET>,            // Encrypt(DESTINATION, NONCE) --- private revelation of the value of NONCE "destination": <DESTINATION>   // PubKey --- the PubKey of the output's destination, },
         ...
     ]